-THE 2203 Technical Theater Design/ Practicum: Set Design 3 credits, GE: The Arts
+THE 2203 Technical Theater Design/ Practicum: Set Design

 Students take part in practical experience on productions, and they continue to learn about and perform work on a theatrical production.
 Shop and studio work is complemented by lectures and demonstrations on the technical components of a theater production, especially as it relates to set design.
 Assignments are coordinated by the Instructor each semester.
 Prerequisite: THE 1500 Introduction to Theatre Production/Technology.